explosion/curated-transformers/README.md

 [`spacy-curated-transformers`](https://github.com/explosion/spacy-curated-transformers)
 package.

-## ⚠️ Warning: experimental package
+## ⚠️ Warning: tech preview

-This package is experimental and it is possible that models and APIs will change in incompatible ways.
+Curated Transformers 0.9.x is a tech preview, we will release Curated Transformers 1.0.0 with a stable API and semver guarantees over the coming weeks.

 ## ⏳ Install